 With ignorance as a causal condition, there are formations of volitional impulses.
 With the formations as a causal condition, there is the arising of consciousness.
 With consciousness as a condition, there is the arising of body and mind (nāma-rūpa).
 With body and mind as a condition, there is the arising of the six sense doors.
 (In Buddhist teaching, the mind is also one of the sense doors as well as seeing, hearing, smelling, tasting and touching.)
 With the six sense doors as a condition, there is the arising of contact.
 With contact as a condition, there is the arising of feeling.
 With feeling as a condition, there is the arising of craving.
 With craving as a condition, there’s the arising of clinging.
-With clinging as a condition, there’s the arising of birth.
+With clinging as a condition, there’s the arising of becoming.
+With becoming as a condition, there’s the arising of birth.
 And, with birth as a condition, there’s the arising of aging and death.
 That describes the links.

 This process, when reversed, is also described as a process of release or freedom.
 With the abandonment of ignorance, there is the cessation of karmic formations.
 With the cessation of karmic formations, there is the falling away of consciousness, and so on.